 For institutions operating across East Africa, understanding both frameworks is essential.
 Many banks and fintechs operate in both Kenya and Rwanda.

-The practical overlap is substantial.
-An institution that builds a strong compliance programme for one framework will cover 70-80% of the other.
-The differences are in specifics: CBK is more prescriptive on business continuity and threat intelligence sharing, while BNR has stronger alignment with Rwanda’s National Cyber Security Authority and data protection framework.
+The practical overlap is substantial: an institution that builds a strong compliance programme for one framework will already have covered most of the other.
+The differences are in specifics: CBK is more prescriptive on incident reporting and sector coordination, while BNR mandates a specific testing cadence (annual penetration testing, bi-annual vulnerability assessments), names qualifying tester credentials, and aligns tightly with Rwanda's National Cyber Security Authority and data protection framework.

 Operating in both countries?
 Build your security programme to the stricter requirement in each area.
 A single penetration testing engagement can be scoped to cover both CBK and BNR reporting requirements, saving cost and ensuring consistency.